As VoIP is run over a broadband connection, before you consider integrating VoIP with your CRM account we

 For VoIP, enough bandwidth must be supplied to allow for the transmission of voice data in real time.

-In order to establish the quality of your broadband to support a VoIP line we ask that you carry out a speed test.
-This test is done online via www.speedtest.net.
+In order to establish the quality of your broadband to support a VoIP line we ask that a speed test is carried out.
+These tests are done online via www.speedtest.net

 The VoIP speed test below will test ping (latency), download speed and upload speed results that you can use to evaluate your broadband connection.